sixbitglitch/EQRAT/README.md

 By Charles Gershom
 @charlesgershom

-Original Built to run a Skywatcher EQ 3-2 for polar aligned RA only sidereal tracking.
+Originally Built to run a Skywatcher EQ 3-2 for polar aligned RA only sidereal tracking.
 This was built in response to not being able to figure out why onstep wasnt tracking right and because I had no real idea what the drivers were doing, what the gear stuff was, or how uno timers worked.